All You Need To Know In Pool Cleaning

 There are a lot of fun activities associated with pools.
 A refreshing dip on hot summer days, pool party on Friday nights, swimming lapses to stay fit, and simply relaxing in clean and sparkling blue water are just some of the great things you can do with pools.
 But with all these fun activities, lies the burden of maintaining the cleanliness of the pool to the pool owner.

 Every pool owner wants the same thing, to maintain the sparkling blue water.
 One great way to do this is to establish an efficient pool cleaning routine.
+The first decision when getting your pool is do you want a salt water pool (yes they exist – my friend has one) or a chlorinated pool?
+If a saltwater pool you need to have hayward salt cell – instead of chlorine.

 Before you jump in the work, you will need these cleaning tools to make the job easier.